maybebyte/anthesis/why-self-host.md

 it firsthand and I'm certain that people deserve better.

-Of course, this raises the following question: if proprietary software takes advantage of the user, how can the user combat that?
+Of course, this raises the following question: if proprietary software enables developers to take advantage of those that run their software, how can an end user combat that?

 A good way to regain freedom is to exchange software that violates privacy/user rights for software that respects these values.
 That is to